CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 ## Examples

+### Example 1

-1. The scanned code consists of the following URL address: `https://address.com/ItemCode/BatchNumber/dd-mm-yyyy`.
+The scanned code consists of the following URL address: `https://address.com/ItemCode/BatchNumber/dd-mm-yyyy`.

     From this address, we want to get and pass to CompuTec WMS: Item Code, Batch Number, and Expire Date and convert the date to YYMMDD format.